pcorliss/buildtree/README.md

 - [ ] Setup Websocket communication between front-end and builder
 - [ ] Setup Websocket communication between front-end and client
 - [x] Fail the build if git can't clone or checkout
+- [ ] Fail the build if there is an error of some sort
 - [ ] Save logs to S3 instead of the DB
 - [x] A resync user permissions button
+- [ ] Kitchen Sync Dockerfile Build
 - [ ] Create a repo query event which enques a build on repo creation.
 (Is this desired behavior with the build head button?)
 - [x] Destroy docker instance after running
 - [ ] add pagination repos show
 - [ ] UI Breadcrumbs
 - [ ] Secrets
 - [ ] Dependent Builds
+  - [ ] Nullable SHA field required for dependent builds
 - [ ] Matrix Builds
+- [ ] Verify we're able to checkout other repos within other projects
 - [ ] Slack Notifications
 - [ ] Readable Build Output - split up commands and blocks via echo statements